-This is a competitive course with more applicants than places available, eligible applicants will be ranked in order of academic merit.
+This is a quota course with more applicants than places available, eligible applicants will be ranked in order of academic merit.

-Graduating from this course may lead to career opportunities in roles including case load, midwifery group practice, homebirth and working in in public or private hospitals.
+Graduating from this course may lead to career opportunities in roles including midwifery group practice, homebirth and working in public or private hospitals.

 Graduates will be eligible to apply for registration with the Nursing and Midwifery Board of Australia (NMBA) to practice as a midwife in all Australian States or Territories and some overseas countries.

 Guaranteed credit transfer arrangements are available to students commencing a Bachelor degree at Charles Darwin University with completed Certificate IV, Diploma, Advanced Diploma or Associate Degree qualifications in the same field or discipline at Charles Darwin University.
 Students who hold completed qualifications should refer to the additional information provided about Advanced Standing and Credit Transfer and Pathways using the links below: